RustyTheDalek/races/README.md

 As a convenience, each class of vehicle has been separated into different files in the **`vehicles/`** folder.
 Vehicles of class Compacts (0) have been placed in **`00.txt`**.
 Vehicles of class Sedans (1) have been placed in **`01.txt`**.
 Vehicles of other classes have been placed in similarly named files except for class Custom (-1).
 Each of these files contain vehicles taken from **`vehicles.txt`**.
 Vehicles that don't seem to be in my version of GTA 5 are in the **`uknown.txt`** file.

-If you want a race where AI drivers are allowed, type **`/races register none 2 180 yes`**.
-Only the person who registered the race can add AI drivers.

-To add an AI driver named **`adam`** at your current location and heading, type **`/races ai add adam`**.
-This only sets the location and heading of the driver.
-Move away from the location where you added the driver, then type **`/races ai spawn adam elegy2`** to spawn a driver in an **`elegy2`** vehicle at the location and heading you set.
-If you do not specify a vehicle, an **`adder`** vehicle is spawned by default.
-To delete an AI driver you added named **`adam`**, type **`/races ai delete adam`**.
-You can delete the driver before or after you spawn the driver.
-To delete all AI drivers, type **`/races ai deleteAll`**.
-To list the names of the AI drivers you added, type **`/races ai list`**.
-If you want to ride as a passenger in the AI's vehicle, move close to the vehicle and press 'F' on a keyboard, 'Y' button on an Xbox controller or 'Triangle' button on a DualShock controller.

-An AI group is a group of AI drivers that have been added and spawned for a race that allows AI drivers.
-The commands **`/races ai saveGrp`**, **`/races ai overwriteGrp`**, **`/races ai listGrp`**, **`/races ai deleteGrp`** and **`/races ai loadGrp`** operate on your private list of AI groups if you specify **`pvt`** after the command or on the public list of AI groups if you specify **`pub`** after the command.
-Only you have access to your private list of AI groups and can view and modify them.
-All players have access to the public list of AI groups and can view and modify them.

-To save an AI group named **`mygroup`**, type **`/races ai saveGrp pvt mygroup`**.  **`mygroup`** must not exist.
-You cannot save unless all AI drivers that were added are also spawned.
-If you want to overwrite an existing AI group named **`mygroup`**, type **`/races ai overwriteGrp pvt mygroup`**.

-To list the AI groups you have saved, type **`/races ai listGrp pvt`**.
-If you cannot see all the AI group names, type 'T' for chat and use the 'Page Up' and 'Page Down' keys to scroll.
-Type 'Esc' when done.

-If you want to delete a saved AI group named **`mygroup`**, type **`/races ai deleteGrp pvt mygroup`**.

-To load a saved AI group named **`mygroup`**, type **`/races ai loadGrp pvt mygroup`**.
-This will clear any current AI drivers and load the AI drivers from the saved group.
-If the race type is restricted to a specific vehicle or a vehicle class, loading will fail if any AI vehicle does not match the specific vehicle or vehicle class.

-AI group data is saved in the file **`resources/races/aiGroupData.json`**.

-If you want to use the default value for some arguments of the **`/races register`** command, you can type '.' to use the default value for that argument.
-For example, if you type **`/races register .
-4 . . rand 9`**, the race will be a random race using the default car tier (none), 4 laps, the default DNF timeout (120 seconds), no AI drivers allowed and vehicles of class Off-road (9).
-This is the equivalent of **`/races register 500 4 120 no rand 9`**.

 If you set the number of laps to 2 or more, the start and finish waypoints must be the same.
 Instructions on how to do this are listed above.
 You may only register one race at a time.
 If you want to register a new race, but already registered one, you must unregister your current race first.
 You cannot register a race if you are currently editing waypoints.
 Stop editing first.

 You can unregister your race by typing **`/races unregister`**.
 This will remove your race advertisement from all players.
 This can be done before or after you have started the race.  **IF YOU ALREADY STARTED THE RACE AND THEN UNREGISTER IT, THE RACE WILL BE CANCELED.**

 To join a race, players will need to be close enough to the registration waypoint to be prompted to join.
-The registration waypoint will tell the player if it is an unsaved track or if it is a publicly or privately saved track along with its saved name, who registered the race, the cartier, the number of laps, if AI drivers are allowed and the type of race.
+The registration waypoint will tell the player if it is an unsaved track or if it is a publicly or privately saved track along with its saved name, who registered the race, the cartier and the number of laps.

 There are seven possible types of race you can join:  1.
 Any vehicle can be used, 2.
 Restricted to a specific vehicle, 3.
 Restricted to a specific vehicle class, 4.
 Vehicles change randomly every lap, 5.
 Vehicles change randomly every lap and racers start in a specified vehicle, 6.
 Vehicles change randomly every lap to one in a specific class, 7.
 Vehicles change randomly every lap to one in a specific class and racers start in a specified vehicle.
 For race types 4, 5, 6 and 7.